The future of virtual influencers?

 For forward-thinking marketers, this isn’t a reason to pull back.
 It’s a reason to build smarter—by setting internal policies, vetting teams carefully, and prioritizing ethical storytelling.

-Why Forward-Thinking Brands Should Invest Now
+Why You Should Invest on Vls Now

 Here’s the simple truth: the brands experimenting with virtual influencers today will dominate tomorrow’s attention.

-Why?
 Because they’ll have years of learning, testing, and creating, while others are just getting started.
 By 2030, the market could top $37.8 billion, and those who planted early seeds will own more than just characters.
-They’ll own the audience’s trust that comes with consistency.

 Already, we’re seeing this play out.
 Brands like Prada, Calvin Klein, and Samsung have partnered with virtual influencers to launch products and drive engagement.
 The results?
 Higher click-through rates, broader reach, and content that runs 24/7 across multiple platforms and time zones.